It’s summertime, and the insects are out and likely to bite. Learn which essential oils to keep on hand to help soothe bites and stings.

 Mosquitos: Lavender or helichrysum.
 (See recipe below for a creative way to soothe mosquito bites.)

-Spiders: basil, lavender, lemongrass, lemon, peppermint, or thyme.
+Spiders: basil, Cleansing Blend (with melaleuca), lavender, lemongrass, lemon, peppermint, or thyme.
 Recipe: Mix 3 drops lavender and 2 drops Roman chamomile with 1 tsp. alcohol.
 Apply to area three times per day.

 Ticks: After getting the tick out, apply 1 drop lavender every 5 minutes for 30 minutes.